-In last month's newsletter, we talked about how you can minimize your risk of identity theft and malicious cyber activity while doing your online holiday shopping.
+Last month, we talked about how you can minimize your risk of identity theft and malicious cyber activity while doing your online holiday shopping.
 In this month's issue, we'll focus on another aspect of the holiday season: that new device you get or give during the holidays.
-Whether it's a smartphone, laptop, desktop, tablet, or another device, check out the below tips to help protect your new technology and secure your personal data.
+Whether it's a smartphone, laptop, desktop, tablet, or another device, check out the below tips to help you protect your new technology and secure your personal data.

 - Configure your device with security in mind.
-The "out-of-the-box" configurations of many devices and system components are default settings often geared more toward ease-of-use than security or protecting your information.
-Enable security settings on your device, and as you install software and apps, pay particular attention to those that control information sharing. - 2.
-Lock the device.
+The "out-of-the-box" configurations of many devices and software are default settings often geared more toward ease-of-use and extra features rather than securing your device to protect your information.
+Enable security settings, paying particular attention to those that control information sharing. - Remember to secure your Internet of Things (IoT) devices.
+Internet of Things devices include smart home thermostats, home surveillance cameras, smart refrigerators, lights, and many other examples.
+These need to be secured just like your phones, tablets, and laptops.
+One way to do this is to change the default password that comes pre-configured on the device to a strong password of your own choosing.
+This makes it much harder for cyber criminals to compromise your household devices. - Turn on your firewall.
+Firewalls provide an essential function of protecting your computer or device from potentially malicious actors.
+Without a firewall, you might be exposing your personal information to any computer on the internet. - Lock the device.
 Locking your device with a strong PIN or password makes unauthorized access to your information more difficult.
-Passwords are more secure than PINs.
+Passwords are more secure than PINs and should be at least 8 characters long combining upper and lower case letters, numbers, and symbols.
 If you have an Android device and want to use a lock screen pattern, make sure the pattern includes at least 7 points and doubles back over itself (e.g. at least 2 turns).
-If you use the fingerprint lock, remember that if your device is lost or stolen, you can't change or replace your fingerprints, like you can a password or PIN.
-So be careful with your device and make extra sure to protect your biometric information.
-Additionally, make sure that your device automatically locks after a period of inactivity preferably between 30 seconds and two minutes.
-This way, if you misplace your device, you minimize the opportunity for someone to access your personal information. - 3.
-Regularly apply updates.
-Manufacturers and application developers update their code to fix weaknesses and push out the updates and patches.
-Enable settings to automatically apply these patches to ensure that you're fixing the identified weaknesses in the applications, especially your operating system, web browser, and apps. - 4.
-Install antivirus software.
-Install antivirus software if it is available for your device and enable automatic updating of the antivirus software to incorporate the most recently identified threats. - 5.
-Disable unwanted and unneeded services.
-Capabilities such as Bluetooth, network connections and Near Field Communications provide ease and convenience in using your smartphone.
+Additionally, make sure that your device automatically locks after a brief period of inactivity, preferably between 30 seconds and two minutes.
+This way, if you misplace your device, you minimize the opportunity for someone to access your personal information. - Regularly apply updates.
+Manufacturers and application developers update their code to fix weaknesses and push out the updates.
+Enable settings to automatically apply these updates to ensure that you're fixing the identified weaknesses in the applications. - Install antivirus software.
+Install antivirus software if it is available for your device and enable automatic updating of the antivirus software to incorporate the most recently identified threats. - Disable unwanted and unneeded services.
+Capabilities such as Bluetooth, network connections, mobile wallets, and Near Field Communications provide ease and convenience in using your smartphone.
 They can also provide an easy way for a nearby, unauthorized user to gain access to your data.
 Turn these features off when they are not needed.
 Also consider disabling or uninstalling other features or apps that you no longer use.